LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 1. Unscrew the 2 thumbscrews at the rear, top center of your Vector.

-1. Slide down the latch at the rear, top right of your Vector.
+1. Slide down the black latch at the top rear of your Vector, on the side closest to the glass side panel.
 At the same time, pull the top panel back and lift the panel off.

 1. Lift your Vector's glass panel up and out.